 Experience a longer trip on Saturdays as you ride the Chickamauga Turn from Chattanooga to Chickamauga, Georgia, and return.
-Schedule for 2014 has trips on most Saturdays, April 4 through September 26 (drop out dates include April 25, May 2 & 9, and September 12 because of special events.)
+Schedule for 2015 has trips on most Saturdays, April 4 through September 26 (drop out dates include April 25, May 2 & 9, and September 12 because of special events.)
 In October and November, see Summerville Steam Specials for autumn excursions.

 The trip lasts approximately 6-1/4 hours and includes a 1-1/2 hour layover in Chickamauga, and a shorter layover at Wilder Tower in Chickamauga-Chattanooga National Military Park during the return trip to Chattanooga.
 (Grand Junction departure time is 10am; return is approximately 4:15pm.)

 Layover time allows passengers to stroll through the quaint downtown area, visit the Chickamauga Depot which houses a regional history, or walk a block or two to view the Gordon-Lee Mansion and Crawfish Springs city park.
 Downtown Chickamauga has several antique and variety shops as well as some hometown restaurants and coffee shops.
 Watch out for the Civil War cannons that stand guard over the main intersection in town!

 The train travels through pre-Civil War Missionary Ridge Tunnel through areas of East Chattanooga passing Chattanooga National Cemetery and later Chickamauga Battlefield enroute to the Town of Chickamauga.

 - Upgrade to dining car service and eat in our historic rail car